unleashit/npm-library/packages/recursiveDataLister/readme.md

 ### CSS

 Basic namespaced (BEM) css can be imported: `import '@unleashit/recursive-data-lister/dist/recursive-data-lister.css'`.
 CSS Module support is baked in.
-If you use CSS Modules you can `import styles from '@unleashit/recursive-data-lister/dist/recursive-data-lister.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModuleStyles` prop.
+If you use CSS Modules you can `import styles from '@unleashit/recursive-data-lister/dist/recursive-data-lister.module.css'` or import your own custom module targeting the internal classes and pass to the `cssModule` prop.
 Please see CSS in the main readme of the repo for more info.

 ### API and Props